DOCS Application Information

 - Candidate's CV, including research publications

-- Candidate's research statement.
-The candidate should provide a brief statement of research interests (not to exceed 3 pages), which should describe his/her past research training and the expected research plan as a DOCS awardee.
+- Candidate's research statement – This brief statement of research interests should describe his/her past research training and the expected research plan as a DOCS awardee.
+The statement should not exceed three pages.

-- Letters of recommendation.
-Three letters of recommendation should be provided that comment on the candidate's research accomplishments and future promise.
+- Letters of recommendation (three) – Letters of recommendation should comment on the candidate's research accomplishments and future promise.

-- Chair letter.
-The department chair's letter, not to exceed three pages, will:
+- Letter from UT Southwestern Department Chair.
+The letter, not to exceed three pages, will:

 - Explain how the candidate's research will fit into the department's current and planned research enterprise.